kdanesh/dataviz-project/README.md

 ![Image](https://raw.githubusercontent.com/kdanesh/dataviz-project/master/plots/map_meetings.png)

 We will consider physicians who live in a light-colored area (about 0 meetings/doctor) in 2013 and move to a dark-colored area (more than 0.5 meetings/doctor) in 2014 or 2015.
-We will conpare these physicians to those who stay in light colored areas for all three years.
+We will compare these physicians to those who stay in light colored areas for all three years.

 Given these definitions, we find the following ("movers" in red, "stayers" in blue):

 ![Image](https://raw.githubusercontent.com/kdanesh/dataviz-project/master/plots/staymove.png)

+These plots show that physicians who move from low- to high-payment areas receive more payments and prescribe more opioids.
+While this is evidence that physicians change their prescribing patterns in response to a new environment, it does not indicate what about the new environment (payments, patient population, etc.) influences the change.

 ### Challenges and next steps